 Stage 1: Before the buyers group is arranged, Yigal Realty will work with the Project Manager and Architect to create an attractive building plan.
 Once the floor plans are drawn and the costs are determined to be significantly cheaper than current market values, the realtor will start marketing the project to potential buyers.

 Stage 2: Buyers & Investors who are interested in joining the group will sign a partnership agreement which states that you the buyer, along with the other members of the group are interested in purchasing the land from the government.
-The buyer pays 50,000 NIS as a non refundable down payment and the money goes into an escrow account.
-In the event that the group does not win the government auction, the 50,000 NIS is returned to the buyer.
+The buyer pays 5% as a non refundable down payment and the money goes into an escrow account.
+In the event that the group does not win the government auction, the 5% is returned to the buyer.

 Stage 3: Government Land Auction.
 The lawyer for the buyers group will submit the bid to Israel Lands Authority (ILA).
 Once the bid is submitted, it will take anywhere from two weeks to couple of months for the auction results to be published.
 As mentioned above, if the buyers group bid is too low and does not win the auction, the down payment gets returned.

 Stage 5: After the payment has been made to the ILA, the project manager starts the planning & permit process.
-This takes about one year, during which time he will work with the architect, general and sub contractors, government agencies, and banks.
+This takes about one year, (from the time we win the bid) during which time he will work with the architect, general and sub contractors, government agencies, and banks.

 Additional costs that buyers are responsible for are: Lawyer Fee’s 1.5%, Realtor Fee’s 1.5%, and Mas Rechisha (Purchase Tax) Etc.